jesse0099/Markdowns/v1-hvs_waf.md

 # How AWS WAF works

 We use AWS WAF to control how our protected resources respond to HTTP(S) web requests.
 We do this by defining a web access control list (ACL) and associating it with one or more web application resources we want to protect.
-This allows us to respond to requests either with an HTTP 403 status code (Forbidden) or with a custom response,
+This allows us to respond to requests either with an HTTP 403 status code (Forbidden) or with a custom response.

 # Benefits